gregorybesson/myProjectToolbar/README.md

 Another version could be based on a phantomJS screenshot but the result will not respect what the user sees neither...

+## Bookmarklet
+Thanks to the bookmarklet, you can create a Jira ticket directly with a screenshot + url + user-agent + description of the bug by the user (see above for more details).

+This bookmarklet calls a remote js which calls a "Jira proxy" so that you don't have to expose or ask for the user permissions.
+See below the code you have to put on a page so that you can propose your users to create a bookmark easily in one click (remember to change your domain) :

+     javascript: (function () { var jsCode = document.createElement('script'); jsCode.setAttribute('src', 'http://yourhost.domain/toolbar/toolbarlet.js'); document.body.appendChild(jsCode);   }());

 ## TODO List
-- Create a bookmarklet from this project so that you don't have to change the code of your project.
 - Create a Chrome plugin so that the users can screenshot high fidelity screens and comment them.